klaviyo/klaviyo-swift-sdk/README.md

 2. Select the **Package Dependencies** tab and click on the **add** button below the packages list.
 3. Enter the URL of the Swift SDK repository `https://github.com/klaviyo/klaviyo-swift-sdk` in the text field.
 This should bring up the package on the screen.
 4. For the dependency rule dropdown select - **Up to Next Major Version** and leave the pre-filled versions as is.
-5. Click **Add Package**.
+5. Click **Add Package** on the next two prompts.
 </details>

 <details>

 <summary>CocoaPods</summary>

-KlaviyoSwift is available through [CocoaPods](https://cocoapods.org/?q=klaviyo).
+KlaviyoSwift is available through [CocoaPods](https://cocoapods.org/pods/KlaviyoSwift).

-1. To install, add the following line to your Podfile:
+1. To install, add the following line to your Podfile under your app target:

 ```ruby
 pod "KlaviyoSwift"